kubeflow/katib/sdk/python/v1beta1/docs/KatibClient.md

 > list_experiments(namespace=None)

-List all experiments with status
+List all Experiments with status

 ### Parameters